Public transport: Commuter and regional rail

-Rapid transit
+Rapid transit and light metro

-A rapid transit railway system (also called a metro, underground, heavy rail, or subway) operates in an urban area with high capacity and frequency, and grade separation from other traffic.
+A Metro rapid transit (MRT) railway system (also called a metro, underground, heavy rail, or subway) operates in an urban area with high capacity and frequency, and grade separation from other traffic.
 Heavy rail is a high-capacity form of rail transit, with 4 to 10 units forming a train, and can be the most expensive form of transit to build.
 Modern heavy rail systems are mostly driverless, which allows for higher frequencies and less maintenance cost.

 Systems are able to transport large numbers of people quickly over short distances with little land use.
-Variations of rapid transit include people movers, small-scale light metro and the commuter rail hybrid S-Bahn.
+Variations of rapid transit include people movers, small-scale light metro and the commuter rail hybrid S-Bahn (see also U-Bahn).
 More than 160 cities have rapid transit systems, totalling more than 8000 km of track and 7,000 stations.
 Twenty-five cities have systems under construction.

-People mover

-People movers are a special term for grade-separated rail which uses vehicles that are smaller and shorter in size.
-These systems are generally used only in a small area such as a theme park or an airport.
+Medium-capacity rail system (MCS) also including light metro, is light capacity rapid transit compared to typical heavy-rail rapid transit.
+MCS trains are usually 1 to 4 cars.
+Most medium-capacity rail systems are automated or use light-rail type vehicles.

+Automated guideway transit (AGT) system is a type of fixed guideway transit infrastructure with a riding or suspension track that supports and physically guides one or more driverless vehicles along its length.

+Some rapid transit systems use rubber-tyred trains instead of rail.

+Light rail transit

+Light rail transit (LRT) is a term coined in 1972 and uses mainly tram technology.
+Light rail has mostly dedicated right-of-ways and less sections shared with other traffic and usually step-free access.
+A light rail line is generally traversed with increased speed compared to a tram line.
+Light rail lines are, thus, essentially modernized interurbans.
+Unlike trams, light rail trains are often longer and have one to four cars per train.
+In some cases, trams are also considered part of the light rail family.

+Special light rail variants are tramtrains (see also Karlsruhe model), premetros (designed for later conversion to rapid transit) or the Stadtbahn in Germany.

-Tram
+Tram and streetcar

-Trams (also known as streetcars) are railborne vehicles that run in city streets or dedicated tracks.
+Trams (also known as streetcars or trolleys) are railborne vehicles that originally ran in city streets, though over decades more and more dedicated tracks are used.
 They have higher capacity than buses, but must follow dedicated infrastructure with rails and wires either above or below the track, limiting their flexibility.

 In the United States, trams were commonly used prior to the 1930s, before being superseded by the bus.
 In modern public transport systems, they have been reintroduced in the form of the light rail.

-Light rail

-Light rail is a redevelopment (and use) of the tram, with dedicated right-of-way not shared with other traffic, (often) step-free access and increased speed.
-Light rail lines are, thus, essentially modernized interurbans.
-Unlike trams, light rail systems are longer and have one to four cars per train.